vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/005/04_sAkaM_hi.md

 title = "04"

 +++
-The standard tr. construe śúcinā with krátunā (e.g., Ge “mit lauterem Sinne”).
+The standard tr. construe śúcinā with krátunā (e.g., Geldner “mit lauterem Sinne”).

 This is certainly possible -- though śúci- krátu- is not a standard collocation -- but not necessary.